-The compilers provide a set of attributes that can be used on functions or data objects to support specific features of the 78K microcontroller.
+The compiler provides a set of attributes that can be used on functions or data objects to support specific features of the M16C/R8C Series CPU core.
 There are two types of attributes-type attributes and object attributes:

 - Type attributes affect the external functionality of the data object or function - Object attributes affect the internal functionality of the data object or function.